christophgockel/phpunit-context-examples/README.md

 ## Background

 As the number of tests for a particular CUT grows, you may realize that this fact hinders the overal readability of the test class.
-Either the line count grows, or your `setUp()` becomes more and more cluttered with arrangements and preparations to support all the different test methods.
+Either the line count grows unstoppable, or your `setUp()` method becomes more and more cluttered with arrangements and preparations to support all the different test methods.

 Having the possibility to group specific tests together not only helps alleviate the constant growth of your current test class, it also helps you to create cleaner test classes.
 Being able to group coherent test preparations and test executions allows smaller `setUp()` methods.
 And smaller methods is generally a good thing.

 ## Implementation

 The shown examples test an artificial class `SomeComponent`.
-Unfortunately, testing `SomeComponent` requires calls and examinations with different - but contiguous - test data.
+Unfortunately, testing `SomeComponent` requires calls and examinations with different - but contiguous - test variants.
 This contiguous test data can be centralized in different "contexts".

 ### Definition of "context"